Research relating to companion animals focuses on canine health and performance and cat behaviour, population management and human-cat relationships.

 Canine research within the School of Animal, Rural and Environmental Sciences aims to improve the health, welfare and performance of canines, alongside evaluating the societal impact of canine -human interactions.
 The research focus across the area encompasses individual dog ownership at grassroots level, dogs used in specific roles and elite performance dogs.
 The overarching theme of ‘One Welfare’ (human, animal and environment) within this research area portrays the breadth and potential reach of canine research within ARES.
 From campus-based initiatives to international collaborative projects, puppy classes to work with team GB agility dogs, dogs in offices and tutorials, the scope of canine research carried out here has the potential to benefit the dog, the human and the environment.
-Research in this area is carried out in collaboration with a number of canine organisations, including The Kennel Club, breed societies, dog agility Team GB, Canicross (Midlands).
+Research in this area has previously been carried out in collaboration with a number of canine organisations, including The Kennel Club, breed societies, dog agility Team GB, Canicross (Midlands).

 On the Brackenhurst campus the NTU Canine Centre for Excellence has been developed in partnership with The Kennel Club.
 The partnership is passionate about developing research driven activities that promote the highest welfare for dogs and owners alike.
 A series of articles presenting research findings to date can be found on the NTU Canine Centre research page, and within the NTU Internal Repository (linked to staff profiles identified below).

 Jump Kinematics in Agility Dogs (Emily Birch, Dr Jacqueline Boyd and Dr Anne Carter)